-In October 2024, the Financial Reporting Council (FRC) published23 updated guidance to support practitioners in complying with technical actuarial standards when using models that include Al and ML techniques.
-The FRC considered risks that may be increased by the use of Al and ML techniques and how to address those risks.
+In October 2024, the Financial Reporting Council published 27 updated guidance to support practitioners in complying with technical actuarial standards when using models that include AI and ML techniques.
+The council considered risks that may be increased by the use of AI and ML techniques and how to address those risks.
 Four examples were included in the guidance, covering model bias, understanding and communication, governance and stability.